-12. Membership fees
+11. Membership fees

-- (1) The board must determine the entrance fee (if any) and the annual membership fee (if any) to be paid for membership of the Association. - (2) The fees determined under subrule (1) may be different for different classes of membership. - (3) A member must pay the annual membership fee to the General Manager, or another person authorised by the board to accept payments, by the date (the due date) determined by the board. - (4) If a member has not paid the annual membership fee within the period of 3 months after the due date, the member ceases to be a member on the expiry of that period. - (5) Free membership may be offered to any person at the discretion of the board. - (6) If a person who has ceased to be a member under subrule (4) offers to pay the annual membership fee after the period referred to in that subrule has expired - (a) the board may, at its discretion, accept that payment; and - (b) if the payment is accepted, the person's membership is reinstated from the date the payment is accepted.
+- (1) The Board must determine the entrance fee (if any) and the annual membership fee (if any) to be paid for membership of the Association. - (2) The fees determined under subrule (1) may be different for different classes of membership. - (3) A member must pay the annual membership fee to the treasurer, or another person authorised by the Board to accept payments, by the date (the due date) determined by the Board. - (4) If a member has not paid the annual membership fee within the period of 3 months after the due date, the member ceases to be a member on the expiry of that period. - (5) If a person who has ceased to be a member under subrule (4) offers topay the annual membership fee after the period referred to in that subrule has expired - (a) the Board may, at its discretion, accept that payment; and - (b) if the payment is accepted, the person's membership is reinstated from the date the payment is accepted.